google-research/google-research/neural_additive_models/README.md

 Use `./run.sh` test script to ensure that the setup is correct.

+## Multi-task NAMs
+The code for multi task NAMs can be found at [https://github.com/lemeln/nam](https://github.com/lemeln/nam).

 ## Dependencies

 The code was tested under Ubuntu 16 and uses these packages: